citcheese/SqlParserPlus/README.md

 If it is proper SQL dump with tables, the parser will first run through the file and identify any tables present.
 It will then produce a simple GUI from which you can select the tables you want to grab with the most "promising" ones listed at the top:
 <pre><code> <br><img src="./window.JPG" width="300" height="300" /></code></pre>

+<b>NOTE:</b> If it looks like proper SQL table with create table statements and everything and Parser can't fidn the tables, more often than not, your file is UTF16 encoded.
+Either force script to open with UT16 encoding or just save file as "utf8" then rerun script.
 <p>You also have the option to automatically grab all tables in a SQL file by adding the "dumpall" flag.
 If there is only one table found in the dump, script will just automatically begin dumping that table.
 Tables that have fields like "email","username","ipaddress" etc. will be seperated into folder called "good ones", in case you plan on dumping thousands of tables at a time.